doctorbetaq/PlumageVim/README.md

  `plin`in normal mode will run the vim-plug `:PlugInstall` command.

+ The defult theme of PlumageVim: Plumage Vim theme is now under development.
+Therefore, you can change the theme to any themes that you like!
 ## Supporting Languages

 🧠The WTVim is a setup based on Neovim.
 Therefore, all languages that Neovim supported can be supported.